 Renee Lim has been singing, dancing and acting since she was five.
 Though initially from Perth, she moved to Sydney to study medicine at UNSW, but the acting bug never quite left her.

-As a doctor and teacher, Renee has seen firsthand the afflictions of the world - physical, mental and emotional - and how they affect us as individuals, especially in our formative years.
-She has also seen the healing potential in not just her medicine, but in the support provided to youths in improving their education, emotional and psychological understanding, communication and interactive skills, coping mechanisms (especially in dealing with conflict and crisis) and their hope for the future.
-This empathy comes from a place of identity, a difficult childhood of her own.
-Throughout her life, and through the knowledge gained in her varied career, Renee has developed a passion for helping young people to 'find their way', leading her to become an ambassador and key developer with Streetwork, an organisation that works with at risk teenagers at all levels.
+Both professionally and personally, Renee has seen firsthand the afflictions of the world - physical, mental and emotional - and how they affect us as individuals, especially in our formative years.
+She has also seen the healing potential in not just her medicine, but in the support provided to others in improving their education, emotional and psychological understanding, communication and interactive skills, coping mechanisms (especially in dealing with conflict and crisis) and their hope for the future.
+This empathy comes from a place of identity, a complex childhood of her own.
+Renee helms educational program, Nay In The Life, an educational multi-platform resource designed to create reflection and open-dialogue around identity, resilience and mental-health.
+Throughout her life, and through the knowledge gained in her varied career, Renee has developed a passion for helping other people to 'find their way’.

 Renee Lim travels from New South Wales Australia

 - Colourblind Casting in the Arts

 - How Old Are You, Love?
 Working with what you've got

 - Nature vs Nurture

 - Owning Your Choices and Taking Responsibility: To society, to the people you love, to yourself